mzbali/Storetail/README.md

 # Storetail

 Storetail is an e-commerce website built with .Net 8 and React.
-It uses a variety of libraries and packages to provide a robust and user-friendly shopping experience.
+It uses a variety of libraries and packages to provide a robust and user-friendly shopping experience. visit the live site [here](https://storetail.mzbali.com/catalog).

+## Demo

 ## Tech Stack